On the Feasibility of Deduplicating Compiler Bugs with Bisection: Effectiveness

 \subsection{Datasets}

-The datasets used in this study are drawn from prior work on compiler bug deduplication~\cite{tamer,d3}. and compiler testing~\cite{chen2022boosting,chen2019history}.
-In constructing these benchmark suites, we strive to reproduce each test failure within our experimental environment, while excluding test programs that meet either of the following criteria: (1) they exhibit undefined behaviors (UBs), as compilers are not designed to produce consistent outputs for such cases and may make arbitrary decisions---such as applying optimizations---around UBs; or (2) the associated bugs could not be reliably reproduced in our experimental environment.
+In this study, we use five datasets.
+Four are drawn from prior work on compiler bug deduplication~\cite{tamer,d3} and compiler testing~\cite{chen2022boosting,chen2019history}, while the fifth is newly constructed for this study.
+When constructing these benchmark suites, we strive to reproduce each test failure within our experimental environment, while excluding test programs that meet either of the following criteria: (1) they exhibit undefined behaviors (UBs), as compilers are not designed to produce consistent outputs for such cases and may make arbitrary decisions---such as applying optimizations---around UBs; or (2) the associated bugs could not be reliably reproduced in our experimental environment.
 The latter exclusion primarily results from differences in system configurations or architectures and affects only a minimal number of cases.

+Through considerable effort, we constructed five well-organized datasets.
+As summarized in \cref{tab:benchmark-info}, each dataset comprises a collection of bug-triggering test programs associated with a specific compiler version.
+The first four datasets, namely \gcc-4.3.0, \gcc-4.4.0, \gcc-4.5.0, and \llvm-2.8.0, cover all publicly available benchmarks that have been used in prior work on compiler bug deduplication, thereby ensuring both comparability and comprehensiveness.